Want to help out or contribute?

 ```

-With targets::tar_read(), we can access all the stored target items using syntax like we would with {dplyr}, without quotes.
+Now, going back to the doc/learning.qmd file, by using targets::tar_read(), we can access all the stored target items using syntax like we would with dplyr, without quotes.
 For the df_stats_by_metabolite, we can do some minor wrangling with mutate() and glue::glue(), and than pipe it to knitr::kable() to create a table in the output document.
-The {glue} package is really handy for formatting text based on columns.
+The glue package is really handy for formatting text based on columns.
 If you use {} inside a quoted string, you can use columns from a data frame, like value_mean.
 So we can use it to format the final table text to be mean value (SD value):

 knitr::kable(caption = "Descriptive statistics of the metabolites.")

-Metabolite Mean SD
+Metabolite Mean (SD)

 CDCl3 (solvent) 180 (67)